-- (g) Has met all the requirements established by federal law. - (2) Reciprocity shall be extended to individuals holding licenses as nursing home administrators in other states, upon proper application and a finding on the part of the board that: - (a) The applicant possesses the basic qualifications listed in this chapter and in the rules and regulations adopted under federal law; - (b) The applicant has met all of the requirements established by federal law; and - (c) The standards for licensure in the other state are at least the substantial equivalent of those in this state, including education and experience, and the applicant has passed both the National Association of Long-Term Care Administrator Board (NAB) and the state exams. - (3) The board may prescribe appropriate fees for the taking of those examinations and for the issuance of licenses.
-Those fees shall not be more than the cost of the examinations and Five Hundred Dollars (\$500.00) for the issuance of a license.
-However, the fee for an initial license may be prorated in proportion to the period of time from the date of issuance and the date of biennial license renewal prescribed in subsection (4).
-All licenses issued under this chapter shall be for a maximum period of two (2) years. - (4) Except as provided in Section 33-1-39, the board may renew licenses biennially upon the payment of a fee to be established by the board, which shall not be more than Five Hundred Dollars (\$500.00), plus any administrative costs for late payment. - (5) Any person who is not licensed under this chapter on July 1, 2011, who makes application with the board on or before June 30, 2012, may qualify for a license under this chapter that on or before January 31, 2014, he or she demonstrates to the satisfaction of the board that he or she (a) meets the eligibility requirements for a nursing home administrator's license prescribed in this section as those requirements existed on June 30, 2011; (b) has successfully completed the Administrator-in-Training Program requirements existing on June 30, 2011; and (c) has paid all required fees for licensure. - (6) This section shall stand repealed on July 1, 2015.
+- (4) The board may prescribe appropriate fees for the taking of those examinations and for the issuance of licenses.
+Those fees shall not be more than the cost of the examinations and Five Hundred Fifty Dollars (\$550.00) for the issuance of a license.
+However, the fee for an initial license may be prorated in proportion to the period of time from the date of issuance and the date of biennial license renewal prescribed in subsection (5).
+All licenses issued under this chapter shall be for a maximum period of two (2) years. - (5) Except as provided in Section 33-1-39, the board may renew licenses biennially upon the payment of a fee to be established by the board, which shall not be more than Five Hundred Fifty Dollars (\$550.00), plus any administrative costs for late payment.

+- (6) Any person who is not licensed under this chapter on July 1, 2011, who makes application with the board on or before June 30, 2012, may qualify for a license under this chapter that on or before January 31, 2014, he or she demonstrates to the satisfaction of the board that he or she (a) meets the eligibility requirements for a nursing home administrator's license prescribed in this section as those requirements existed on June 30, 2011; (b) has successfully completed the Administrator-in-Training Program requirements existing on June 30, 2011; and (c) has paid all required fees for licensure. - (7) Current licensure by the Department of Mental Health under Section 41-4-7(r) as a mental health/intellectual disability program administrator shall exempt the licensee from the requirement of licensure as a nursing home administrator if the licensee is employed in the state mental health system as Administrator of Intermediate Care Facility or Facilities for Persons with Intellectual Disabilities (ICF/ID) no larger than sixteen (16) beds. - (8) Any member of the Legislature who serves on the Public Health and/or Medicaid Committee who is a licensed nursing home administrator shall be exempt from continuing education requirements for license renewal.